Realistic Unsupervised CLIP Fine-tuning with Universal Entropy Optimization: Unsupervised Universal Fine-Tuning

 \textbf{Evaluation.} Generally, we evaluate the recognition performance after unsupervised fine-tuning across four distinct category shift scenarios.
-Unlike DANCE \citep{saito2020universal}, which assesses accuracies using training unlabeled data, we opt for an independent test set comprising both ID and OOD samples during evaluation.
+Unlike DANCE \citep{saito2020universal}, which assesses accuracies using training unlabeled data, we opt for an independent test set comprising both ID and OOD samples.
 This choice is motivated by the fact that, in scenarios involving closed-set and partial-set category shifts, the absence of OOD samples in the test set makes it unfeasible to assess the performance of OOD detection.
-Furthermore, DANCE treats all OOD samples as an extra `unknown' class and subsequently calculates the OS score \citep{panareda2017open,saito2018open}, which represents the accuracy averaged over all classes.
-More recently, numerous open-set domain adaptation methods have embraced the HOS score \citep{bucci2020effectiveness,fu2020learning}, replacing the simple average with the harmonic mean.
+Furthermore, DANCE treats all OOD samples as an extra `unknown' class and calculates the accuracy averaged over all classes (\ie, OS score) \citep{panareda2017open,saito2018open}.
+Meanwhile, numerous open-set domain adaptation methods embrace the HOS score \citep{bucci2020effectiveness,fu2020learning}, replacing the simple average with the harmonic mean.

 Both OS and HOS scores necessitate the accuracy of the `unknown' class, which highly relies on the selected threshold $\lambda$.
 As an alternative approach, we align with the prevalent practice in the field of OOD detection \citep{yang2021generalized,yang2023auto} and incorporate another widely accepted metric: the area under the receiver operating characteristic curve (AUC).
 This metric is complemented by the assessment of per-class accuracy for ID samples within the test set.
 In Fig.~\ref{fig:eval}(a-b), we first illustrate the sensitivity of OS and HOS scores of different methods as the threshold varies.
 Clearly, the highest OS score is consistently achieved when no samples are classified as OOD.
 The variation in HOS score differs across different methods and is notably affected by the threshold.
 In addition, as depicted in Fig.~\ref{fig:eval}(c), the examination reveals a positive linear correlation between the AUC score and the maximum HOS score, indicating the superiority of the AUC score for open-set evaluation.